Use Terraformer to import existing infrastructure resources into Terraform

 As mentioned in the summary of this article,

-you need to write the tf file yourself while checking the differences with tfstate.
+you have to write the tf files yourself while checking the differences with tfstate.

-If there are a lot of people, it seems like it will take a tremendous amount of time, which is a problem.
+If there are a lot of files, this will take an incredibly long time, which is a problem.

-A tool called terraformer is released as OSS.
+a tool called terraformer has been released as open source software.

 https://github.com/GoogleCloudPlatform/terraformer